amlanlimaye/amlanlimaye.github.io/_posts/2017-04-13-analyzing-upsets-wta.markdown

 <img src="http://i.imgur.com/9zyO8tq.png">

-Speaking of Pliskova (Karolina), her development into a solid servebot++ type player might be causing bettors to overestimate her twin sister, Kristyna, who somehow lost 70% of her matches as favorite (or they're just straight up confusing Kristyna with her sister :P).
+Speaking of Pliskova (Karolina), her development into a solid servebot++ type player might be causing bettors to overestimate her twin sister, Kristyna, who somehow lost 70% of her matches as favorite (or they're just straight up confusing Kristyna with her sister).
 Cirstea, Watson, Bertens, Ostapenko all seem to be pretty coin-flippy.

 While "consistency" measures how close a player's win-loss record is to what's expected, "volatility" is a slightly different concept, it has more to do with upset size.
 On their day, volatile players take down the biggest of favorites but they're also prone to losses against players who are not expected to threaten them at all.
-A couple of names should've popped into your head after reading that description; let's see if they've made it to the "most volatile" list () :P
+A couple of names should've popped into your head after reading that description; let's see if they've made it to the "most volatile" list.

 <img src="http://i.imgur.com/8AGuF3Q.png">